angular/angular/aio/content/guide/quickstart.md

   <img src='generated/images/guide/cli-quickstart/my-first-app.png' alt="Output of Getting Started app">
 </figure>

 That's all you need to do.
 You've created your first Angular app!

-## Solution and project file review
+## Final code review

-You can <a href="generated/zips/cli-quickstart/cli-quickstart.zip" target="_blank">download the example.</a> Most Angular guides contain links to an associated example app, so that you can see Angular concepts and code in action.
+You can <a href="generated/zips/cli-quickstart/cli-quickstart.zip" target="_blank">download an example</a> of the final app that was created in this Quick Start.
+Most Angular guides contain similar links to download or run a live example of an  example app, so that you can see Angular concepts and code in action.

 Your app resides in the `src` folder.
 All Angular components, templates, styles, images, and anything else your app needs go here.
-Any files outside of this folder are meant to support building your app.

 Other files help you build, test, maintain, document, and deploy the app.
 These files go in the `root` folder next to `src/`.